christophergarthwood/appdevstig_docs/Template_012_LoggingStandard.md

    + AS24-U1-000440, Apache web server application directories,  libraries, and configuration files must only be accessible to privileged users.
    + AS24-U1-000690, Non-privileged accounts on the hosting system must only access Apache web server security-relevant information and functions through a distinct administrative account.
    + AS24-U1-000710, The Apache web server must use a logging mechanism that is configured to allocate log record storage capacity large enough to accommodate the logging requirements of the Apache web server.
-   + AS24-U1-000730, The Apache web server must be configured to integrate with an organizations security infrastructure.
+   + AS24-U1-000730, The Apache web server must be configured to integrate with an organization’s security infrastructure.